-- 2.36.
-During validation, the course structure, content and learning, teaching and assessment methods of all new proposed courses will be scrutinised by two independent subject specialists, known as external advisers.
-Independent External advisers are approved by the Deputy Registrar, Quality and Standards or nominee, following the submission of an external adviser nomination from the Course team, approved by the Associate Head of College (Education and Students). - 2.37.
-External advisers will be subject specialist advisers also comment on a number of set questions, including the appropriateness of the curriculum, relevant Subject Benchmark Statements, the level of the proposed course in relation to the Framework for Higher Education Qualifications (FHEQ), the appropriateness of principal members of staff involved in the delivery of the programme (usually evidenced in the form of a Curriculum Vitae) and how the course prepares graduates for employability.
+- following the submission of an external adviser nomination from the Course team, approved by the Head of College. - 2.37 External advisers will be subject specialist advisers also comment on a number of set questions, including the appropriateness of the curriculum, relevant Subject Benchmark Statements, the level of the proposed course in relation to the Framework for Higher Education Qualifications (FHEQ), the appropriateness of principal members of staff involved in the delivery of the programme (usually evidenced in the form of a Curriculum Vitae) and how the course prepares graduates for employability.
 External advisers are advisers to the validation standing panel, as such CVSP will consider the reports and the response from the proposing Course team.